bjesus/wren/README.md

 The regular usage mode Wren is the command line.
 For the following examples, `n` is my alias to `wren`, but you can use any alias or just call `wren` directly.
 Normal tasks can be created by just typing them
 ```
 $ n build a spaceship
-created task: go to the moon
+created task: build a spaceship

 $ n go to the moon
-created task: my other note
+created task: go to the moon

 $ n 'discuss galaxy peace with aliens
 tell them that we won't hurt them